mcdemarco/the-new-kitchen-cookbook/vegetables/roastedHaricots.md

 # Roasted Green Beans

 This recipe began life as [Oven Roasted Green Beans](http://www.foodnetwork.com/recipes/emeril-lagasse/oven-roasted-green-beans-recipe.html) by Emeril Lagasse.
-But I think only the absence of garlic merits headline status in a vegetable recipe.
+Green bean measurement is omitted because Peter is in charge of eyeballing them; Emeril had said 1 1/2 lbs for six people, with the same amount of spices.

 Serves 2.